Reading progress: 0 percent

 Blues: Where Heavy Music First Learned to Carry Weight

-Their songs also modeled emotional complexity that later heavy genres would repeatedly relearn.
+Their songs also held an emotional range that later heavy genres had to relearn.
 Strength did not cancel vulnerability.
 Humor could sit beside anger.
 Desire did not erase exhaustion.
-When metal, hardcore, and metalcore later reopened space for ambivalence, grief, and contradiction, they were returning to patterns already present in women’s blues performance.
-"She showed me the air and taught me how to fill it."
+When metal, hardcore, and metalcore later made room for ambivalence, grief, and contradiction, they were returning to patterns women in blues had already handled without much ceremony.

 From Porch to Power Grid: When Blues Went Electric